jessendasilva1/node-mysql-store/README.md

 The node amazon store appilcation allows users to place orders on the different inventory items and updates the stock of the store.

+## How to run the application
+1. Clone the repo to your local machine
+2. Navigate to the repo
+3. Run "npm install" without quotes to install all of the apps dependancies
+4. Type "node index.js" without quotes to run the application

+## How to use
+1. Once the application is running from the previous steps, you will be asked to select one of 3 differnet options.
+Select the Customer View since the other two options currently arent available yet.
+2. You will be asked to

+## Future Additions
+This is currently the basic iteration and in the future will include a Manager View and a Supervisor View.